Cheapest New York General Liability Insurance Companies

 Most often cheapest for these business profiles:

-Not a Fit?
-Jump To: The Hartford or ERGO NEXT
+Not a fit?
+Jump to: The Hartford or ERGO NEXT

-Explore The Cheapest General Liability Insurance in New York by Industry
+Explore the Cheapest General Liability Insurance in New York by Industry

-Liability exposures vary widely across New York businesses depending on what you do and where you operate.
+Liability exposures vary across New York businesses depending on what you do and where you operate.
 A coffee roaster in Brooklyn dealing with foot traffic and product liability has completely different risks than an upstate HVAC contractor working on job sites, and premiums reflect those distinctions.

-Browse our industry-specific guides below to find which insurers deliver the lowest rates for your type of operation, or check the cost of general liability insurance in New York for broader context on what businesses across the state typically pay.
+Browse our industry-specific guides below to find which insurers deliver the lowest rates for your type of operation, or check the cost of general liability insurance in New York for a broader context on what businesses across the state typically pay.

-Is The Cheapest General Liability Insurance Right For Your New York Business?
+Is the Cheapest General Liability Insurance Right for Your New York Business?

 • Commercial lease requirements: Manhattan landlords and outer-borough property managers routinely demand $2 million aggregate limits and landlord additional insured endorsements, which budget policies often exclude or upcharge.